jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 ---
-title: "The Gospel"
+title: "How To Be Saved: What Is The Gospel?"
-excerpt: "The good news of Jesus' death, burial, and resurrection."
+excerpt: "The good news of Jesus' death, burial, and resurrection brings salvation to all who believe."
 image:
   path: /images/gospel.jpeg
   caption: "Photo from [Redeeming God](https://redeeminggod.com/sermons/miscellaneous/what-is-the-gospel/)"